- Publication date

 In addition to innovation, suppliers will be able to use a new monitored measures route to deliver up to 10% of their obligation.
 This is also voluntary and is intended to allow suppliers the opportunity to use modern monitoring technology to measure the actual energy efficiency performance of homes that have received energy efficiency measures over time.
 Suppliers who use the monitored measures route will receive a score uplift if the measures that are being monitored are proven to deliver more savings than that assumed by the standard deemed score.

 We have written guidance to assist interested parties in delivering measures under these three routes.
-This can be found below, alongside the 3 application forms for each of the innovation routes.
+This can be found below, alongside the three application forms for each of the innovation routes.
 Approved innovation measure descriptions and monitored measure scoring methodologies are also published below.

 Please note that only obligated suppliers can submit an innovation application to Ofgem.

 A technical advisory panel (TAP) has been set up to review applications made under each route and make recommendations to Ofgem to approve or reject applications.
-Minutes of TAP meetings will also be published here.
-The TAP meeting dates for 2019 are as follows:
+Minutes of TAP meetings are also published here.
+The TAP meeting dates for 2019/20/21 are as follows: